Skip to main content

 spot_price_modifier_copper(same pattern)

-All pricing configuration for a product lives in WooCommerce product meta:
+All pricing data for a product is imported from the Middleware Platform and stored in WooCommerce product meta:

 Meta keyTypeDescription